fireinrain/github-trending/README.md

 ## Html

+* 【2024-06-05】[chrispsn / mesh\-spreadsheet](https://github.com/chrispsn/mesh-spreadsheet) - A data and code editor that feels like a spreadsheet
+* 【2024-06-05】[SAP / ui5\-webcomponents](https://github.com/SAP/ui5-webcomponents) - UI5 Web Components \- the enterprise\-flavored sugar on top of native APIs!
+Build SAP Fiori user interfaces with the technology of your choice
 * 【2024-06-04】[akshetP / robotics-resources](https://github.com/akshetP/robotics-resources) - A complete library of resources that caters to all levels of Roboticists.
 * 【2024-06-04】[VA3HDL / hamdashboard](https://github.com/VA3HDL/hamdashboard) - Customizable Dashboard for Ham Radio
 * 【2024-06-04】[YingqingHe / Awesome\-LLMs\-meet\-Multimodal\-Generation](https://github.com/YingqingHe/Awesome-LLMs-meet-Multimodal-Generation) - 🔥🔥🔥 A curated list of papers on LLMs\-based multimodal generation (image, video, 3D and audio)